Cultural Travel Boom: 8 in 10 Indians Plan Trips Around Heritage and Festivals

 In their sojourns, practical considerations remain front and centre amongst Indian travellers.
 When choosing a cultural trip:

-- 41% travellers start preparing one to two months ahead.
-Their inspiration is shaped by a mix of influences: 45% turn to social media, 39% rely on friends and family, and 27% use apps like Skyscanner to discover the right destinations and deals.
+41% travellers start preparing one to two months ahead.
+Their inspiration comes from many sources.
+About 45% use social media.
+Another 39% rely on friends and family.
+Around 27% use apps like Skyscanner for destinations and deals.